SanderMertens/bake/README.md

 Here's how bake tries to alleviate some of the pain:
 - Minimal, platform independent project configuration (as in 2 lines of JSON minimal)
 - Create new projects with a single command
+- Builtin emscripten (webasm) support
-- Zero-dependencies, calls compilers directly
+- Zero-dependencies, calls msvc, gcc, clang and emcc compilers directly
 - Refer to dependencies by logical names, no OS/environment dependent paths
 - Automatically include headers from dependencies
 - Out of the box macro's for exporting symbols